matsakiv/Revelium.Evm/README.md

 var fromAddress = signer.GetAddress();
 ```

-To interact with the Etherlink test network, let's create an rpc client:
+To interact with the Etherlink test network, let's create an RPC client:
 ```cs
 var rpc = new RpcClient(url: RpcUrl.ETHERLINK_GHOSTNET);
 ```